For developers with commit rights¶

 To automate some of the QoR comparison VTR includes a script to compare

 parse_results.txt files and generate a spreadsheet including the ratio and summary tables.

 #From the VTR Root $ ./vtr_flow/scripts/qor_compare.py parse_results1.txt parse_results2.txt parse_results3.txt -o comparison.xlsx

 will produce ratio tables and a summary table for the files parse_results1.txt, parse_results2.txt and parse_results3.txt, where the first file (parse_results1.txt) is assumed to be the baseline used to produce normalized ratios.

-Any time you add a feature to VTR you must add a test which exercies the feature.
+Any time you add a feature to VTR you must add a test which exercises the feature.
 This ensures that regression tests will detect if the feature breaks in the future.

 Consider which regression test suite your test should be added to (see Running Tests descriptions).